 Yet anti-Semitism did not enter France on the heels of German boots.

 It was alive and well when champagne was overflowing at the Moulin Rouge.
 In 1894 a Jewish military officer named Dreyfus was framed, arrested, and sent to die on Devil’s Island.
 Some gloated.
 Some raged. Émile Zola publicly accused his countrymen of appalling prejudice, setting the well-coiffed hairs of Paris on fire.
 Eventually the wheels of justice turned in the right direction, but France would bear the scar, and the Belle Époque the shame.

 So what the Jester sees, but does not say, haunts us.

-By Day & By Night: Paris in the Belle Époque is as big a show as you choose to make it — and an absorbing one.
+By Day & By Night is as big a show as you choose to make it — and an absorbing one.
 The Museum rightly leaves us to our own interpretations.
 The ghosts of history ran well ahead of me through the galleries, speaking of inequality, troubling racial dynamics, and sexual exploitation.
 They whispered about sin, reminisced about spectacle.
 I got a sharper picture when I lost myself in the details: I had to be the swan at the dinner party; the courtesan lost in a morphine haze; an uneasy rider in the circus; a dab of black paint in a graveyard.
 But why, after all this time, should the nuances of the Belle Époque concern us?
 Because little more than a century after it collapsed, much of their world resonates with our own.
-Because for every negotiation, someone somewhere loses everything.
+Because for every negotiation, someone somewhere is losing everything.
 For every lavish banquet, someone goes unfed.
-And for every person claiming their own unique identity, someone else, as we speak, is being erased.
-No single narrative can ever tell the whole story about a time, place, or people.
+And for every person claiming their own unique identity, someone out there, as we speak, is being erased.
+No single narrative can ever tell the whole truth about a time, place, or people.
 But then, as now, we can never have la belle without its beasts.